Cosmin Costinas curates a new themed section exploring textiles, weaving and legacies of colonialism

-The international artists featured in Woven are of different generations – from Brazil, the Philippines, China, India and Madagascar – and are working with vernacular, indigenous, or underground traditions, employing textiles and weaving, either in a direct way or as an expanded exploration of this fertile medium.
+The international artists featured in Woven are of different generations – from Brazil, the Philippines, China, India, the US and Madagascar – and are working with vernacular, indigenous, or underground traditions, employing textiles and weaving, either in a direct way or as an expanded exploration of this fertile medium.

 Selected by Cosmin Costinas, writer, critic and Executive Director/Curator of Para Site (Hong Kong), the participating artists and galleries in Woven are: